Artichoke leaf extract is widely used alone or in association with other

 Review article

 Przegl Lek.
 2012.
-Artichoke--untapped potential of herbal medicine in the
+Artichoke -- untapped potential of herbal medicine in the

+treatment of atherosclerosis and liver diseases.
 Substances of natural origin are the subject of growing interest on the part of

 both researchers and doctors.
 One of the well known herbal medicines extensively